 The industrial revolution transforms malting

-While efficient, large-scale malting factories focus mostly on producing commodity base malt for major breweries.
-In recent decades, the craft beer revolution has stoked renewed interest in small-scale artisanal malting.
+Large-scale malthouses produce mostly commodity base malts for major breweries.
+However, the craft beer revolution has revived interest in artisanal malting.

-The Swaen is one of these craft maltsters, that produce base malts focused on flavour, and specialty malts like caramel and roasted malts using drum roasters.
-It completes the farm-to-pint philosophy of fresh and local craft beer.
+The Swaen is part of this movement.
+It produces high-quality base malts and specialty malts, such as caramel and roasted malts, using drum roasters.
+This approach supports the farm-to-pint philosophy of fresh, local brewing.

 The future of malting